cwreden/gitLog/docs/Planed Features.md

 - Automatic commit changelog in the specific repository
 - Listing organisation repositories
 - Commandline tool, for private local repositories
+- Filter to remove some commits directly at changelog generating

 ##### Version 3.0.0